Opinions

 Bill Crane/File Photo

-Letter to the Editor: Follow the money
+Letter to the Editor: What’s the update?

 Ronda Rich/Columnist